uea-teaching/web-based-programming/lectures/canvas.md

 ## Canvas element {data-auto-animate="true"}

+- A new canvas is transparent and shows as an empty space in the document.
 - The element can be sized by CSS, but during rendering is scaled to fit its layout size.
 - If the CSS sizing doesn't respect the ratio of the initial canvas, it will appear distorted.